Frequently asked questions

 The Royal Commission cannot resolve individual disputes or complaints.
 It cannot order an insurer or person to take particular action or make a payment.
 However, the National Bushfire Recovery Agency may be able to provide advice on available support.

-The National Bushfire Recovery Agency also has information about a broad range of organisations and services who are available to support you.
+The National Bushfire Recovery Agency also has information about a broad range of organisations and services which are available to support you.